codesensus-org/vanity-ipns/README.md

 This tool generates Ed25519 private keys for which the base36 IPNS ends with a given suffix.
 The first match found is stored in the current working directory.
-You can then move the generate file to `~/.ipfs/keystore/` to use it with Kubo.
+You can then import them to use on Kubo with `ipfs key import`.

 ## Installation